EstiNet/EstiConsole/README.md

 ###ecerror [error code]
 Sent back if something went wrong with input.
 Check below for what the error code means.

+###uploadcontinue
+Sent back as a callback to continue streaming input.

 ###curdir [filename:sizekb:ifdir filename2:size2kb:ifdir etc.]
 This is a callback, only sent when curdir is sent to the server.
 Format: